njuics/java-2018F/slides/11/README.md

 ---

+##  Example

-## Client-side programming
+- Client-side programming

-1. Open a socket.
+ + Open a socket.
-2. Open an input stream and output stream to the socket.
+ + Open an input stream and output stream to the socket.
-3. Read from and write to the stream according to the server's protocol.
+ + Read from and write to the stream according to the server's protocol.
-4. Close the streams.
+ + Close the streams.
-5. Close the socket.
+ + Close the socket.

 ---